Yatheesh-Nagella/yatheesh-portfolio/DOCS/README.md

-# OneLedger Documentation
+# OneLibro Documentation

-Welcome to the OneLedger documentation!
-OneLedger is a personal finance tracking application with Plaid integration, built on Next.js 15.
+Welcome to the OneLibro documentation!
+OneLibro is a personal finance tracking application with Plaid integration, built on Next.js 15.

 ## 📚 Documentation Index